 In addition to this local organization, the higher education system is also subject to other international organizations that provide accreditation to local institutions around the world.
 Among the most important are ABET (Accreditation Board for Engineering and Technology) [8] focusing on the various fields related to Engineering and Technology and AACSB (Association to Advance Collegiate Schools of Business) [9] focusing on the various fields related to Business.

 Such organizations and international accreditation bodies, and similar ones operating on a regional basis with a narrower scope, lay down the procedures to be followed in the academic system.
 At the same time, they evaluate current standing and recommend possible corrections and amendments, as necessary, while they also set a reference for the status and global equivalence of the offered degrees.
-An example of this in the context of the U.A.E. is the establishment of the ‘national qualifications framework (QFEmirates) in order to benchmark qualifications, define learning outcomes, ease the transfer between academic programs, and facilitate the international recognition of Emirati credentials [10].
+An example of this in the context of the U.A.E. is the establishment of the ‘national qualifications framework (QFEmirates) in order to benchmark qualifications, define learning outcomes, ease the transfer between academic programs, and facilitate the international recognition of Emirati credentials’ ([10], Fig. 1).
 Their role is of critical importance, as not only they indirectly indicate to prospective students of higher education institutions the level of quality of the various programs on offer, but also they provide a structured and objective reference point for educators and students, as well as all other interested parties, such as prospective employers or the society as a whole.

 It is, thus, appropriate to try and understand the vision of the officers of such organizations, and in particular of the Commission for Academic Accreditation [7], regarding the local higher education, as well as the directives and recommendations they enforce on the local institutions and the expectations from them.
 It is expected that this, in turn, will allow local HEIs to establish an informed and structured approach towards teaching and learning that is in line with the intentions and vision of both the local and global accreditation and regulatory bodies.